What Is Frame Damage On A Car?

 Firewall

-The firewall is the frame component that separates the engine bay from the passenger cabin.
-It’s usually comprised of a sheet of pressed 14- to 18-gauge steel clad with a layer of sound-deadening materials.
+The firewall is the essential component that separates the engine bay from the passenger compartment.
+It’s typically composed of a sheet of pressed 14- to 18-gauge steel clad with a layer of sound-reducing materials.

 A/B/C Pillars

-These are the vertical supports of a car.
+These are the upright supports of a car.
 The letter “A” refers to the pillar closest to the front, “B” is in the middle, and “C” is in the rear.

-Some vehicles, like large SUVs or minivans, also have a “D” pillar.
+Some vehicles, like roomy SUVs or minivans, also have a “D” pillar.

 Quarter Panel

-A quarter panel is the sheet metal that forms the passenger- and driver-side rear panels.
-They consist of the region around the rear tires, as well as where the fuel cap is.
+A quarter panel is the sheet metal that forms the passenger- and driver-side rear sections.
+They comprise the region around the rear tires, as well as where the fuel cap is.

-While they’re usually made of metal, in some vehicles, they’re made of carbon fiber or fiberglass to help reduce weight.
+While they’re typically made of metal, in some vehicles, they’re made of carbon fiber or fiberglass to help reduce weight.

 Rocker Panel

-A rocker panel constitutes the area between the front and rear tires below the doors.
+A rocker panel comprises the region between the front and rear wheels beneath the doors.

 Their purpose is to support the doors, ensuring they stay aligned when closed.